martbetz/martbetz.github.io/_posts/2025-11-02-off-the-mark.md

 </div>

 <p style="padding-top: 10px;">
 A lot's going on in my personal life, so the website is still on hold.
-Having said this, I needed to take my mind off things for a while — so I've at least made a start at long last.
+Having said this, I needed to take my mind off things for a while&nbsp;— so I've at least made a start at long last.
 </p>

-Needless to say, it's very early days — I've still lots of info to add.
+Needless to say, it's very early days&nbsp;— I've still lots of info to add.

 If you'd like to contribute, please get in touch!